Yemenite Jews: Jewish–Muslim relations in Yemen

 The rule of Shafi'i Rasulids which lasted from 1229 to 1474 brought stability to the region.
 During this period, Jews enjoyed social and economic prosperity.
 This changed with the rise of the Tahiri dynasty that ruled until the conquest of Yemen by the Ottoman Empire in 1517.
-A note written in a Jewish manuscript mentions the destruction of the old synagogue in Sana'a in 1457 under the rule of the dynasty's founder Ahmad 'Amir.
-An important note of the treatment of Jews by Tahirids is found in the colophon of a Jewish manuscript from Yemen in 1505, when the last Tahirid Sultan took Sana'a from the Zaydis.
+A note written in a Jewish manuscript mentions the destruction of the old synagogue in Sanaa in 1457 under the rule of the dynasty's founder Ahmad 'Amir.
+An important note of the treatment of Jews by Tahirids is found in the colophon of a Jewish manuscript from Yemen in 1505, when the last Tahirid Sultan took Sanaa from the Zaydis.
 The document describes one kingdom as exploitive and the other as repressive.

 The Jewish communities experienced a messianic episode with the rise of another Messiah claimant in Bayhan District, mentioned by Hayim bin Yahya Habhush in History of the Jews in Yemen written in 1893 and Ba'faqia al-Shihri's Chronicle written in the 16th century.
 The messiah was acknowledged as a political figure and gathered many people around him into what seemed to be an organized military force.
 The Tahirid Sultan Amir ibn 'Abd al-Wahhab attacked the messiah, killing many Jews and crushing the movement.
 He saw it as a violation of the protection agreement and liquidated the Jewish settlement in Hadhramaut as collective punishment.
 Presumably some of them were killed, many converted to Islam or migrated to Aden and the adjacent mainland of Yemen.
 It seems, however, that the liquidation was not immediate.
 Jews of the place are recorded by 1527, but not by the 1660s.
 After the 15th century, Jewish communities only existed in the Hadhramaut's western periphery.
 The oppression at the hands of pious Muslim rulers and endangerment of the community because of the plots of a few Jewish messianists are common themes in the history of Yemenite Jews.